|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 The employee must sign and submit the "Relocation Expense Repayment Agreement" in order to receive reimbursement of relocation expenses.
 The "Relocation Expense Repayment Agreement" is incorporated by reference as part of this policy.

 The agreement shall be in effect for two years or until the end of the appointment, whichever comes first.
-If, during the agreement, the employee is terminated for cause or chooses to terminate his or her employment with Ohio university, then repayment of funds to Ohio university by the employee shall be based on the number of calendar days employed (i.e., number of continuous days on employed status, not number of days physically present for work), according to the chart below:
+If, during the agreement, the employee is terminated for cause or chooses to terminate his or her employment with Ohio university, then repayment of funds to Ohio university by the employee shall be based on the number of calendar days employed (i.e., number of continuous days on employed status, not number of days physically present for work.
+For example, a faculty member with an academic year appointment whose work typically begins on 08/15/2016 and ends on 05/15/2017 is treated as being employed throughout the summer break period provided they resume their academic appointment), according to the chart below:

 |0 - 365||100 %|